 3. Allow yourself enough time to make changes.

-Recognizing your own patterns and reactions is a good first step toward change, but changing your patterns and reactions can take time.
+Recognizing your patterns and reactions is a good first step toward change, but changing your patterns and reactions can take time.

 4. Express yourself in various ways.

-Understanding your emotions and learning how to express them appropriately are important steps toward ending passive-aggressive behaviors.
-Conflict is an unavoidable part of life, but knowing how to effectively express your feelings can lead to better resolutions.
+Understanding your emotions and learning to express them appropriately are essential steps toward ending passive-aggressive behaviors.

 Examples of Aggressive Communication